jcolag/entropy-arbitrage/2020-02-13-trek-enemy.md

  >
  >  **KIRK**: Yes, I do know that, Mister Spock.
 What I don't know is why I forgot that just now.
 Mister Spock, if you see me slipping again, your orders, your orders are to tell me.

-If Kirk hadn't responded, I would suggest that this is more evidence of the Vulcans' problematic culture, because this shaming of weakness is often central to [hegemonic masculinity](https://en.wikipedia.org/wiki/Hegemonic_masculinity).
+If Kirk hadn't responded, I would suggest that this is more evidence of the Vulcans' problematic culture, because this shaming of weakness is often central to {% wiki Hegemonic_masculinity|hegemonic masculinity|en %}.
 But Kirk did, so...yeah, that's everybody's culture, here, I guess.
 Thankfully, research is building up to show that this isn't a legitimate way to lead and leaders are picking up on it and showing vulnerability.

 We don't have dialogue for it, since it's simply visual, but Evil Kirk goes to Kirk's bathroom for a pretty heavy makeup to conceal the scratches on his face.
 We know it's Kirk's quarters, because: